albertoPerez25/Notch-Remover/README.md

 2. Go to the Developer options, click on "Display cutout" and choose "Remove Notch".

 ## Credits
-Forked from Rounded Corner And Notch Killer by EomukP
+Forked from RoundedCornerAndNotchKiller by EomukP